SVG Files: What They Are and How to Make One

 Advantages of SVG Files

-XML code isn’t just neat to look at — it makes SVG files both powerful and practical for website and web applications, as we’ll explore in this section.
+XML code isn’t just neat to look at — it makes SVG files powerful and practical for website and web applications, as we’ll explore in this section.

 1. Infinite Scalability